By J. L. Starkey

 Indeed, it seemed that grief would never leave the Rowe’s Fayette County home.
 In November 1867, Jesse’s wife Sarah passed away .
 Just five months later, he faced yet another tragedy when his daughter Mary Catherine died at age 23 .

 At age 63, Jesse found himself at a crossroads.
 The life he once had was over.
-Was there anything left for him?
+What was left?
 Where was he supposed to go now?

 I wonder what Jesse said as he considered his options.
 It’s purely conjecture, but I suspect that he thought things through, paused, and then simply said: “Sell it.
 Sell it all.
 I’m done here.”